ionStici/node/mds/node/modules.md

 ## The `global` Object

 The Node environment contains a number of Node-specific global elements.
 Every Node-specific global property sits inside the Node `global` object.
 This object contains a number of useful properties and methods that are available anywhere in the Node environment. `Window` is the equivalent to `global`, but for the browser.

+## The Console Module

+The built-in `console` global module, provides methods such as:

+- `console.log()` — print messages to the terminal.
+- `console.assert()` — print a message to the terminal if the value is falsy.
+- `console.table()` — print out a table in the terminal from an object or array.

+Because `console` is a global module, it can be accessed from anywhere, the `require` function is not necessary.